 A Private Ancillary Fund (PAF) is a form of charitable trust introduced by the Federal Government in 2001 to encourage greater personal and corporate philanthropy in Australia (see A Brief History of PAFs).

-A PAF is a simple and flexible structure that allows you to fulfil your philanthropic goals, engage deeply with the organisations you support, and leave an enduring legacy.
+A PAF is a simple and flexible structure for long-term giving that allows you to fulfil your philanthropic goals, engage deeply with the organisations you support, and leave an enduring legacy.

 PAFs enjoy Deductible Gift Recipient (DGR) status, which means that donations made by individuals and companies to a PAF are tax deductible.
 Donations may be in the form of cash, listed and unlisted investments, or real property, and are irrevocable once made.